Head and neck cancer treatment

 These symptoms could be caused by various conditions and may not be directly link to head and neck cancer.
 If you do have concerns, please see your GP as soon as possible.

-What happens if I’m diagnosed with a head or neck cancer?
+What happens if you are diagnosed with a head or neck cancer?

 If you receive a diagnosis for a head and neck cancer, such as an oral, throat, laryngeal cancer, you will be supported every step of the way by your consultant and other members of your healthcare team.